 Just like the wood course, metal-basic goes once per reading period.
 In this course you get to learn basic machining of metal during three evenings.
 The machines that will be used during the course are welding (TIG and MIG), Cold saw, pillar drill, belt grinder, grade scissors, bending and roller.
 After these three evenings there is a run-up where you can show the moments you have learnt.
 This opportunity takes a little longer than an hour and you are assigned a specific time slot, so that you do not have to be present in the workshop all evening.
 Approved driveway gives you access to turn on the power of the metal workshop.
 It is important to point out that this access gives you access to more machines than you are eligible for, and it is your own responsibility not to exceed your powers.

-Dates and registration links are issued at the beginning of each reading period on our Facebook page.
+Dates and registration links are announced at the beginning of each study period on our Facebook page.

-After searching for metal-basic, they are called applicants to a theoretical test based on the course material that is available to study here.
+After applying for metal-basic, the applicants are called to a theoretical test based on the course material available to study here.
 This is to assure us that you read the material before the course but also to be able to make a selection in case that there will be more applicants than places on the course.

 Our most comprehensive course in terms of number of occasions per course, which gives you access to our lathes and cutters.
 Here you can learn enough about the machining process to be able to handle these machines safely, and thus give access to the current in the metal workshop.
 The course runs once per academic year, usually in study period 2, and extends over six exercises and a run-up evening.
-On our Facebook page, registration links are added when it starts approaching, and since this course has a very limited number of seats (4), a selection is made among the applicants.
-This course does not have a theoretical test, but it is important that we read through our documents about milling and turning before the first course.
+On our Facebook page, registration links are posted when it is approaching, and since this course has a very limited number of places (4) a selection is made among the applicants.
+This course does not have a theoretical test, but it is important that you read our documents on milling and turning before the first course.

 This course gives you access to all of our 3D printers and is kept as needed, but a maximum of 4 times per reading period.
 It is probably the Experiment Workshop's shortest course, which relies mostly on tutorials about our course material.
-After being called to the course, you should study our course material, and then write a smaller sample at lunchtime on the date of the email.
+After being called to the course, one should study our course material, and then write a small test at lunchtime on the date that is sent in the email.
 At an approved test you will be called to the evening's information session where some practical parts and details are passed.
 This opportunity gives students an excellent opportunity to ask questions.
 You register your interest via our registration link, which is always open.